 One major implication is the enhancement of management and support systems.
-The study reveals a significant and positive relationship between student management and support systems, underscoring their crucial roles in promoting educational success.
-Effective administrative management practices are essential for facilitating and coordinating various activities within institutions, optimizing resource utilization, providing student support, and monitoring academic and personal success.
+The study reveals a significant and positive relationship between student management and support systems, underscoring their crucial roles in promoting success in education.
+Administrative management practices are essential for facilitating and coordinating various activities within institutions, promoting resource utilization, providing student support, and monitoring students' academic and personal success.
 To improve these systems, universities should formalize processes to eliminate unnecessary bureaucratic steps that can hinder student learning experiences.
-Streamlining routine tasks, such as course registration and communication between students and administrative staff, is crucial.
-Administrative efficiency directly impacts students, as cumbersome processes can waste time and heighten stress levels.
-Furthermore, universities should invest in expanding student services to meet the diverse needs of learners, including mental health counseling, academic assistance, and career support.
+This encompasses making routine tasks, such as course registration and communication between students and administrative staff, more efficient.
+Administrative efficiency directly impacts students, as cumbersome processes can waste time and increase stress.
+Additionally, universities should invest in expanding student services to cater to the diverse needs of learners, which includes mental health counseling, academic services, and career support.

-Moreover, universities must recognize the unique needs of students, implementing tailored support services to accommodate various learning experiences.
-Integrating a learning culture by regularly updating management systems and support services is essential, necessitating continual assessment of student feedback to effectively address concerns.
-Additionally, universities have a responsibility to clearly communicate available support services to students, ensuring they are aware of the resources at their disposal.
+Moreover, the universities must recognize the unique needs of students, implementing tailored support services to accommodate various learning experiences.
+Integrating a learning culture by regularly updating management systems and support services is crucial, necessitating continual assessment of student feedback to address concerns effectively.
+Furthermore, universities have a responsibility to clearly communicate available support services to students, ensuring they are aware of the resources at their disposal.

 In conclusion, the research posits that enhancing management and support systems is fundamental to improving the performance of Chinese Language and Literature majors.
-By streamlining clerical tasks and fostering a supportive environment, universities can facilitate academic success while promoting the overall well-being of students, ultimately enabling them to secure productive careers.
+By streamlining clerical tasks and creating a supportive environment, universities can facilitate academic success while promoting the overall well-being of students, thereby enabling them to secure productive careers.

-Investing in modern facilities emerges as another critical area highlighted by this study.
+Investing in modern facilities is another critical area highlighted by this study.
 In today's educational landscape, technology amenities play a vital role in supporting students' academic success.
 Universities should prioritize establishing high-speed internet access and modernized computer centers, as these resources are essential for contemporary learning.
 Providing students with enhanced software, internet access, and versatile educational technologies can significantly improve the instructional delivery process.
-Additionally, it is crucial for universities to maintain and upgrade existing facilities to ensure their effectiveness and security.
+Furthermore, it is vital for universities to maintain and upgrade existing facilities to ensure they remain effective and secure.
 Regular repairs and updates are necessary to meet evolving educational needs.
-Involving students in decision-making processes regarding facility investments can also yield valuable insights and foster a sense of community and ownership among the student body.
+Involving students in decision-making processes regarding facility investments can also yield valuable insights and enhance a sense of community and ownership among the student body.

-Continuous professional development for teachers is another vital aspect underscored by this research.
-The study highlights that teacher factors significantly influence talent training for Chinese Language and Literature majors.
-Investing in Continuing Professional Development (CPD) is critical for equipping educators with the knowledge and skills necessary to deliver effective and relevant instruction.
-CPD should be viewed as a strategic investment in the quality of teaching and learning outcomes.
+Continuous professional development for teachers is another vital aspect of this research.
+The study underscores that teacher factors significantly influence talent training for Chinese Language and Literature majors.
+Professional development, particularly Continuing Professional Development (CPD), is critical for equipping educators with the knowledge and skills necessary to deliver effective and relevant instruction.
+Investing in CPD should be viewed as a strategic investment in the quality of teaching and learning outcomes.
 Programs must focus on updating teachers' content knowledge and familiarizing them with the latest innovations in their fields.
 Encouraging participation in conferences, workshops, and seminars allows educators to exchange ideas on research methodologies and technologies.

-Furthermore, professional development should encompass enhancing teaching skills and strategies tailored to diverse student learning needs.
-Opportunities for collaboration among teachers should be enhanced, encouraging them to observe and learn from one another's practices.
+Moreover, professional development should encompass enhancing teaching skills and strategies tailored to diverse student learning needs.
+Opportunities for collaboration among teachers should be enhanceed, encouraging them to observe and learn from each other's practices.
 Communication skills also play a critical role in effective teaching, necessitating CPD initiatives that focus on classroom management and creating positive learning environments.